 Alternative daymark shapes

-Retroreflective Daymarks
+Retroreflectors on Daymarks

 Some nations use retroreflective sheets for the daymark.
-The retroreflective materials replaces the light for night time use.
+The retroreflective materials replaces the light for night time use, however, with a much shorter useful segment.
 So at night time, the mariner needs to illuminate the front and rear daymarks with a searchlight to use the leading line.

 More information is given in IALA Guideline G1145 Application of Retroreflecting Material on AtoN.

+Finnish guidance about reflectors:

+Reflectors are used as a substitute for lights at small craft routes and other less important fairways.
+They can be useful for other fairways too in case of damaged lights.
+The leading line still functions when used with a search light.
+Small crafts are assumed to have search lights with intensity of ca 10 000 cd and larger vessels search lights with 100 000 cd.

+Minimal area of the reflector is found with the formula